samuelmuniz/Hands_On_Rl/README.md

     Update the policy using an Adam optimizer and a learning rate of 5e-3
 ```

+> 🛠 **To be handed in**
-🛠 Use PyTorch to implement REINFORCE and solve the CartPole environement.
-Share the code in `reinforce.py`, and share a plot showing the total reward accross episodes in the `README.md`.
+> Use PyTorch to implement REINFORCE and solve the CartPole environement.
+Share the code in `reinforce_cartpole.py`, and share a plot showing the total reward accross episodes in the `README.md`.

 ## Familiarization with a complete RL pipeline: Application to training a robotic arm